 In addition to standard LTC care described above, participants/ designated persons are asked to use catheter washout on weekly basis using 100 mls of normal saline (NaCL 0.9%) solution (study arm A) or 2 x 30ml of acidic solution (citric acid 3%; study arm B).
+B. Braun Medical AG have provided the washout solutions gratis for the study but have not been involved in the study design.
 Participants and/or their relative, friend or other informal carer are provided with a leaflet explaining the best practice technique in performing LTC washouts with special attention to minimise the breakage of the closed drainage system integrity.